tri-cods/html-css/lessons.md

 # Challenge: Create an Institute Website

-For this challenge, practice using the command line.
-If you need a reminder of which commands to use to create new folders and files, see [here](_cli-reminder.md).

-Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future Digital Humanities Institute.
+In this challenge, we will begin creating an introductory page for your a Digital Humanities Institute in your home institution.
+Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about a Digital Humanities Instutite that you might organize.

-In your `projects` folder on your desktop, create a new folder called `website`.
-Create a `index.html` file inside that folder.
-This will be the homepage or landing page of your site.
+The first step is to create a new folder called `website` in your `projects` folder on your desktop.
+Create an `index.html` as well as an `about.html` file inside that folder.
+These will be the landing page of your site, and a supplemental page that provides information about your Digital Humanities Institute's leaders and sponsors.

 Add HTML to your `index.html` file.
 This page should include the following: